springernature/o11y-rules-telemetry-operator/README.md

 1. Follow the instructions at https://springernature.github.io/o11y-rules-telemetry-operator
 2. See all available settings in the Chart: https://github.com/springernature/o11y-rules-telemetry-operator/blob/main/charts/Readme.md

+Alternatively, the controller and CRDs can be installed directly with `kubectl apply -f dist/install.yaml`

 ## Description

 Given a MimirRules CR: